MasihMoafi/Eyes-Wide-Shut/README.md

 - **Contextual Fragility:** An early refusal from the model often "pollutes" the conversation, and vice versa; making subsequent attempts to bypass its safety significantly harder.
 This "State Carryover" is potentially a key area of research for stateful, multi-turn applications.

-- **The Persona-effect:** In my last finding, I believe the Juliette Persona, with its unique characteristics played a *key* role in overriding model's safety setting to commit acts of sabotage.
+- **The Persona Effect:** In my last finding, I believe the Juliette Persona, with its unique characteristics played a *key* role in overriding model's safety setting to commit acts of sabotage.
 This closely resonates with the following research question posted on anthropic blog:

 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F14567214%2F5ddcc33d484de224b949531ce014c98b%2Fpersona-effect.png?generation=1756124628942556&alt=media)